butt-head/deep_learning/README.md

 # deep_learning
-My solutions of labs for deep learning course taken at Charles university.
+My solutions of labs for deep learning course taken at Charles University.

 For more info, see: